WETA (FM): Other services

 Since 1974, WETA has provided a subcarrier channel for the Metropolitan Washington Ear, a radio reading service for blind and visually impaired people.
 Listeners tune in to the service using special receivers provided free to qualifying individuals and can receive audio from more than 200 current publications, including newspapers, magazines, and books.

 Stations

 One full-power station is licensed to simulcast the programming of WETA:

 Translators

 WETA programming is broadcast on the following translator:

-Signal note

-WETA is short-spaced to WHYY-FM WHYY NPR (licensed to serve Philadelphia) as they operate on the same channel and the distance between the stations' transmitters is 128 miles as determined by FCC rules.
-The minimum distance between two Class B stations operating on the same channel according to current FCC rules is 150 miles.